 ECOS started in the UK over 35 years ago and has been formulating and manufacturing paints for the European market.
 Their company started the way many of the companies we represent started--with a passion to make the safest products available for children and those challenged by asthma, allergies and chemically sensitivities.
 They make paint that is truly non-toxic and zero VOC like other major brands but with some major differences.

 Unlike many small to mid-sized paint companies who outsource their production to larger paint manufacturers, ECOS sources and manufactures their paint and pigment in-house.
 Obtaining natural and synthetic products can be challenging as suppliers often move or change their sources which can affect the quality of paint.
 By sourcing and making everything themselves, they have control over their products which ensures reliable and consistent quality from batch to batch.

 ECOS manufactures a complete line of primers, interior and exterior paint in matte, eggshell, semi-gloss and gloss sheens.
 They can color-match almost any major paint manufacturer's paint and provide small 2 oz samples that make it easy and inexpensive to test.

 They also offer a number of specialty paints such as Air Purifying paint that purifies the ambient air (see below), Porch paint, Radiator paint and Chalkboard paint.

-SECOND, Ecos uses only safe ingredients.
-ECOS has become the first and only paint manufacturer to to fulfill the requirements of DECLARE and to be Red List Free.
+SECOND, ECOS uses only safe ingredients.
+ECOS has become the first and only paint manufacturer to fulfill the requirements of DECLARE and to be Red List Free.